 The worst thing about working out at a gym is being put in a position where you want to do a complete resistance routine, using at least a few different pieces of equipment, and being forced to wait in the line.
 Or to abide by the gym’s equipment usage policy which usually puts a time limit on how long you can use a machine during peak times.
 This hampers your focus during exercise and ultimately robs you of the total end benefits you could be enjoying.
 The goal of a workout is to work each muscle to failure while keeping your heart rate elevated in the fat-burning zone for 20 – 30 minutes at least.
 When you buy a home gym that has the core exercises you enjoy, downtime between sets and exercises is seconds rather than minutes.

 Owning your own home gym gives you more time to devote to your health and fitness without wasting hours every month getting to the gym, potentially sitting in traffic doing nothing but feeling stressed, waiting in line for people to get off the equipment you want to use, being forced into conversations you don’t want to have and finally, driving or walking home!

 - No More Excuses

-With a home gym, the number of legitimate excuses you can come up with to skip a workout are slashed by around 99 percent.
-The only excuse, other than a last minute emergency, is flat out laziness.
+With a home gym, the number of legitimate excuses you can come up with to skip a workout is slashed by around 99 percent.
+The only excuse, other than the last minute emergency, is flat out laziness.